Boy Meets Girl (band)

-Boy Meets Girl is an American pop-music duo consisting of keyboardist and vocalist George Merrill and singer Shannon Rubicam.
+Boy Meets Girl is an American pop rock-music duo consisting of keyboardist and vocalist George Merrill and singer Shannon Rubicam.
 They are best known for their hit song "Waiting for a Star to Fall" from 1988 and for writing two of Whitney Houston's number one hits: "How Will I Know" and "I Wanna Dance with Somebody (Who Loves Me)".

 Career

 The members of Boy Meets Girl, George Merrill and Shannon Rubicam, wrote and composed a number of songs for other artists.
 Most famous are their two number one hits written for Whitney Houston, "How Will I Know" and "I Wanna Dance with Somebody (Who Loves Me)".
 They also wrote the songs "Don't Tell Me We Have Nothing" and "Haunting Me" for Deniece Williams and the song "I Know You By Heart", which was recorded by Dolly Parton and Smokey Robinson for Parton's 1987 Rainbow album, and later covered by Bette Midler for the Beaches soundtrack.
-The duo also performed backing vocals on Deniece Williams's number one hit, "Let's Hear It for the Boy".
+The duo also performed backing vocals on Williams' number one hit, "Let's Hear It for the Boy".
 Merrill also sang backing vocals on Bette Midler's Some People's Lives album.

 Boy Meets Girl usually produced a demo version, or, in some cases such as "Don't Tell Me We Have Nothing", a studio version, before Merrill and Rubicam handed the songs to the intended artists.

 The duo's first album as a recording act was self titled, and its lead-off song, "Oh Girl", a bitter tale of a failed relationship was released as a single by A&M Records.
 The song reached number 39 on the Billboard Hot 100 singles chart in May 1985.
 The Boy Meets Girl album peaked at number 76 on the album chart.

 Three years later, the group released its follow-up album, Reel Life, which featured the single "Waiting for a Star to Fall".
 With this selection, after years of writing and composing songs for other artists, the duo earned mainstream success in their own right.
 In the United States, "Waiting for a Star to Fall" peaked at number 5 on the Billboard Hot 100 and at number 1 on the Billboard Adult Contemporary chart.
 The song reached number 9 in the UK Singles Chart and was also a top 40 Australian hit in April 1989.
 It was featured in the 1990 movie Three Men and a Little Lady.
 The song was inspired by an actual falling star that Rubicam had seen at one of Whitney Houston's concerts at the Greek Theatre.
 The duo submitted the song to Houston for consideration on her next album, but her A&R at the time, Clive Davis, rejected it.